-All electrical work, with some small exceptions, requires a permit whether done by a contractor or a homeowner.
+When do you need an electrical permit in BC, Canada?
+Well, all electrical work, with some small exceptions, requires a permit whether done by a contractor or a homeowner.
 An electrical permit gives permission or authorization in writing to perform work regulated by the BC Safety Authority.
 Contractors must obtain permits and submit an Electrical Contractor Authorization as the work progresses and upon completion of the installation.

-An electrical permit is not required for:
+An electrical permit in BC is not required for the following:

-1) The replacement of defective fuses, receptacles, switches or lamps with identical types and ratings.
+- The replacement of defective fuses, receptacles, switches or lamps with identical types and ratings.

-2) Emergency work
+- Emergency work

 Who Can Take Out an Electrical Permit?

-A fully detached single family dwelling means any of the following if occupied or intended by the owner to be occupied as a permanent residence:
+A fully detached single-family dwelling means any of the following if occupied or intended by the owner to be occupied as a permanent residence:

-1) Any detached building containing only one dwelling unit;
+- Any detached building containing only one dwelling unit;

-2) A manufactured home as defined in the Manufactured Home Act;
+- A manufactured home as defined in the Manufactured Home Act;

-3) A recreational vehicle
+- A recreational vehicle

 Hiring an Electrical Contractor

-If you’re re-wiring your home or doing renovations that require new or altered electrical systems, the best way to proceed is to hire a qualified electrical contractor licensed with the BC Safety Authority.
+If you’re re-wiring your home or doing home renovations that require new or altered electrical systems, the best way to proceed is to hire a qualified electrical contractor licensed with the BC Safety Authority.

-All licensed contractors are, or employ, electricians who are certified Field Safety Representatives (FSR).
+All licensed electrical contractors are, or employ, electricians who are certified Field Safety Representatives (FSR).
 An FSR is the person who will be responsible for the permit issued to the contractor, with the class of the FSR determining the scope of work the contractor is allowed to perform.